 - Cost-effective production of investment casting patterns: without the need for complex and expensive tool production.

-- Complex components: virtually no limit to geometry.
+- Complex components: virtually no limit to geometry with a possible wall thickness of 0,6 mm.

 - True-to-detail models due to a print resolution of up to 600 dpi.